2019 One Whole Step for Man

 One Whole Step for Man features one song by Andrea Gaudette, plus a song and a mini-opera written by Andrea in collaboration with young children during one of her songwriting workshops in the Cambridge Public Schools:

-[ performance audio / performance with slide show / demo ] - Trees (written with young school children, world premiere) – Like David Haines, Andrea Gaudette works with young children, guiding them as they write songs about some aspect of their science curriculum.
-Inbal Alon's ESL class from the Graham & Parks School makes a guest appearance at One Whole Step for Man.
+[ performance audio / performance with slide show / demo ] - Trees - Like David Haines, Andrea Gaudette works with young children, guidin them as they write songs about some aspect of their science curriculum.
+Inbal Alon's ESL class from the Graham and Parks School makes a guest appearance at One Whole Step for Man.
+(Written with young school children, world premiere)

-[ performance audio / performance with slide show ] - Brave Stars (written with school children, world premiere) – The libretto, music, and piano sound effects for this mini-opera were created in a workshop for 2nd-4th graders held at the King Community School in Cambridge, directed by Andrea and Lydia Jane Graeff, co-sponsored by Boston Lyric Opera.
-The finale aria was composed in a workshop with Debbie Sullivan’s 3rd Grade music students at Graham and Parks School.
+[ performance audio / performance with slide show ] - Brave Stars - The libretto, music, and piano sound effects for this mini-opera were created in a workshop for 2nd-4th graders held at the King Community School in Cambridge, directed by Andrea and Lydia Jane Graeff, co-sponsored by Boston Lyric Opera.
+The finale aria was composed in a workshop with Debbie Sullivan's 3rd Grade music students at Graham and Parks School.
 NCFO chorus members Verity Gould and Ellen and Yifei Sun completed the music.
 Andrea then added orchestration to complete the piece.
 The opera's story was inspired by a fascinating field trip to the Harvard Smithsonian Observatory.
+(Written with school children, world premiere)

 [ performance audio / performance with slide show ]